ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## Future

 Ixian project is not complete and it is likely that the work will proceed for quite some time.
 There will always be additional improvements or optimizations to be made, as well as bugs to be fixed.
 The research into cryptocurrencies and DLT continues and new findings may affect Ixian's future.
-What we hope to provide is a solid foundation from which an ecosystem of users and application can arise and prompt more developers to take an interest in these concepts and Ixian in particular.
+What we hope to provide is a solid foundation that doesn't change on a protocol level, from which an ecosystem of users and applications can arise and prompt more developers to take an interest in these concepts and Ixian in particular.